PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/module-base.md

 }
 ```

-Then run `composer install` on the terminal.
+Then run `composer install` on the terminal/command line inside `/modules/demovieworderhooks/` folder.
 Also run `composer dump-autoload` to re-generate the vendor/autoload.php file.
 If files were autoloaded successfully you should see something similar to
 `PrestaShop\\Module\\DemoViewOrderHooks\\' => array($baseDir . '/src')` in